fbpx

 Club apples are patented apple varieties with tightly controlled production, distribution, and marketing.
 While anyone can walk into a nursery and buy a McIntosh apple tree, only licensed professional growers can grow club apple varieties.
 Patented apple varieties like Jazz and Envy can only be grown by these specific growers who meet club brand requirements and pay the licensing fee.

-Cosmic crisp apple
+cosmic crisp apple

 Popular club apples on the market